rcbops/rpc-maas/OSP16_INSTALL.md

 ## Overview

 A separate 'osp16' branch was created to support some of the following changes:
-* python3
+* python3 support
 * RHEL8 system dependancies
 * newer rally version
 * OSP16 inventory layout changes

-I also removed the need for MTC with a quick shell script that sets up /root/ansible_venv used for the installation.

-Apart from the removal of MTC the internal documentation can still be used.
+I removed the need for MTC with a quick shell script that sets up /root/ansible_venv used for the installation.
+Apart from the removal of MTC the internal documentation can still be used for everything else.
 * [internal monitoring docs](https://pages.github.rackspace.com/rpc-internal/docs-rpc/rpc-monitoring-internal/index.html)

 ## Download rpc-maas